virtualgoodsdealer/virtualgoodsdealer-pages/_posts/2021-1-21-simple-website-tutorial-part-three.md

 </div>

 ## Why do we need to use Jekyll? ##
 After following part two, you now know how to create a basic web page with HTML and CSS.
 That would be fine for a simple website with only a few pages.
-However, as mentioned at the end of that part, what if you wanted to create a website that you are adding content to everyday?
+However, what if you wanted to create a website that hosts a lot of content and is updated frequently?
 For example, if you were to create a blog site similar to this one, how would you keep all of your pages organized and consistent over a period of several years?
 How would you make an edit to the layout of the site, such as adding a new link to the navigation bar, without manually editing every single HTML file?
 This is where [Jekyll](https://jekyllrb.com/){:target="_blank"} comes in.
 Jekyll is a static site generator.
 This means that it is software that takes folders of files that are formatted in specific ways and uses them to generate the HTML and CSS files that build up your website.
 Static site generators make it easy for you to start adding content to your site and keep it organized.

 There are other static site generators.
 We are using Jekyll because it is compatible with Github Pages, the free hosting service we are using.
 Jekyll can also be run on other hosting services.
 You can also use Jekyll to build your site locally, and then host the generated website files on any hosting service.
 So, even though we are using these specific software and platforms, you and your content are not locked to them forever.

 Another reason to use Jekyll is the amount of community made themes available for use with it.
 If you are not interested in learning the details of web development technology or customizing your website, you can easily install a theme with Jekyll and just start posting content.
 If you are interested in customizing your website, it is easy to work off of pre-made themes and get them to exactly what you want.
 For example, this site was built off of [mint theme by aidewoode](https://github.com/aidewoode/jekyll-theme-mint){:target="_blank"}.
 You can see how different this site looks now compared to the theme it was built off of.

 Finally, I wanted to include Jekyll in this tutorial series because I created an [image grid theme](https://github.com/jirrian/jekyll-theme-image-grid){:target="_blank"} that can be used with it.
 [Part one]({% post_url 2020-11-16-simple-website-tutorial-part-one %}) of this tutorial series covered reasons to learn web development; many of those reasons were inspired by my experience posting on instagram for several years.
 To address the specific needs of our online community, this theme was made to make it easy for instagram users to display their existing image-based content on their own self-made website.
 A customized version of this theme was also used in Virtualgoodsdealer's ["Deleted in 2020"](https://pages.virtualgoodsdealer.com/deleted2020/){:target="_blank"} web exhibit.
-So if you are interested in displaying your work in a similar way, follow this tutorial.
+So if you are interested in displaying your work in a similar way, keep reading!

+## Project Structure ##
+The later parts of this tutorial are optional depending on the degree that you want to customize your website and your comfort level with programming.
+The ending goal of this tutorial is to set up a static site that you can use.
+So feel free to stop at the end of any of the below parts if you are happy with your site's functionality and design.

+- Jekyll and Github Pages - a basic Jekyll site hosted on Github Pages
+- Github Pages Jekyll Remote Themes - installing a theme onto your site
+- Customizing Jekyll Themes - customizing your site's theme

 ## Installing Ruby and Jekyll ##
 In order to install and run Jekyll, we have to install [ruby](https://www.ruby-lang.org/en/){:target="_blank"}.
 Ruby is a programming language that Jekyll is built with.
 Before we install ruby, we are going to install [RVM](https://rvm.io/){:target="_blank"}.
 RVM or Ruby Version Manager allows you to easily install and manage different ruby environments on your system.
 Like part two, the installation instructions differ if you are using a Mac or a Linux subsystem with Windows 10.
 So, skip to the section for the operating system you are using.